 |2" x 2 1/4" proto board||1||Makes everything nice and organized.|

 From a software side, the two main things to consider are button debouncing and the mapping of ADC values read from the analog pin to the buttons themselves.
 There’s a high and low ADC value (giving a range) for each button.
-I wrote an Arduino library to handle that and will be posting that soon.
+I wrote an Arduino library to handle that.

 The Arduino library maps the ADC ranges to button values 1 through 12 internally, but you can label the buttons any way you like.
 As long as the code can differentiate between the button presses, it doesn’t matter what you call the buttons.